awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 ### Nested Functions<a name="r_CREATE_FUNCTION-usage-notes-nested-functions"></a>

-You can call another SQL UDF from within a SQL UDF\.
+You can call another SQL user\-defined function \(UDF\) from within a SQL UDF\.
 The nested function must exist when you run the CREATE FUNCTION command\.
 Amazon Redshift doesn't track dependencies for UDFs, so if you drop the nested function, Amazon Redshift doesn't return an error\.
 However, the UDF will fail if the nested function doesn't exist\.
 For example, the following function calls the `f_sql_greater `function in the SELECT clause\.

 ```
 create function f_sql_commission (float, float )